 I tried breaking the tile with a hammer, but the tile shatters into what look to be pieces of glass.
 Is there a way to easily remove the tile from the cement board?
 What is the fastest and easiest way to remove the ceramic tile?
+What about wall tile?
 Debbie P., Wilmington, NC

 DEAR DEBBIE: I don't know if there is a best way to remove ceramic tile.
 Each tile reacts differently to force, and the different types of adhesive can make the chore difficult to nearly impossible.

 The first thing to do is stop hitting the tile with a hammer.
 Based upon your description of the tile, it sounds as if you are dealing with porcelain tile.
 Porcelain tile is extremely hard, and has a very high quartz content.
 These characteristics cause it to react as if it were glass.
 Each hammer strike creates conchoidal fractures in the tile.
 The resulting shards have smooth curved edges that are just like a chipped-flint arrowhead.
 These edges can be razor sharp, so be extremely careful.

 The tiles were actually mortared to the concrete mix, and once cured, the tiles and concrete became one unit.
 The only way to remove this matrix of material is to use a four-pound hammer and lots of muscle power.
 It is miserable work.

 If you are trying to remove the tile so as to save the cement board, it is a waste of time in my opinion.
 It is grueling work to try to remove ceramic tile in an effort to salvage inexpensive cement board.

 I feel it is a far better idea to remove the cement board and tile all at the same time.
 You want to start removing tile where the ceramic tile ends and a different flooring material, such as carpet or hardwood flooring, begins.
-Do not try to start this job in the middle of the ceramic tile floor.
+Don't try to start this job in the middle of the ceramic tile floor.